 How does ScanWatch compare to the competition?

-Today, ScanWatch is the only over-the-counter solution that is able to provide a medical-grade ECG at any time, as well as sleep apnea detection and a rechargeable battery that lasts 30 days.
+Today, ScanWatch is the only over-the-counter solution that is able to provide a medical-grade ECG at any time, as well as breathing disturbances detection and a rechargeable battery that lasts up to 30 days.

 How is ScanWatch different from Steel HR?

-ScanWatch is the most medically advanced wearable yet in the Withings range, helping users to identify and seek treatment for serious, highly prevalent and underdiagnosed conditions such as AFib and sleep apnea.
+ScanWatch is the most medically advanced wearable yet in the Withings range, helping users to identify and seek treatment for serious, highly prevalent and underdiagnosed conditions such as AFib and breathing disturbances.

 - In-depth cardiovascular health monitoring with 24/7 heart scanning, so the wearer is notified when their heart rate is atypical